gregconradismith/computational-biology-lab-at-william-and-mary-examples/Matlab/ExampleVariableArguments/README.md

 6. **Return Statement**:
     - The `return` statement is not necessary in this context, as the function will naturally exit after completing all statements.
 It is kept here as it was in the original code for clarity.

-By adding these comments, the code becomes much more understandable for a new programmer, explaining each part of the function step by step.